fogus/spiel/brettspiel/anarchism/README.markdown

 Assassination
 ============

-If there is more than one piece of a given rank in power then all but one can be captured.
-The final piece of a rank in power **must** be checkmated.
+If there is more than one piece active for the government in power then all but the last one can be captured, or assasinated.
+However, the final piece of a government in power **must** be checkmated.

 Acknowledgments
 ===============

 The idea for coups came from a comment that my son said during one of our games about how I might have won if my king was just a regular piece.
-The idea for succession and decline came from a [Twitter comment by Daniel Solis](https://twitter.com/DanielSolis/status/459756349745020928).
+The basic idea for succession and decline came from a [Twitter comment by Daniel Solis](https://twitter.com/DanielSolis/status/459756349745020928).